PBS Kids show ‘Arthur’ comes to an end after 25 seasons - NewsBreak

 “’Arthur’ is no longer in production.
 We had our wrap party two years ago,” Waugh told podcast host Jason Szwimer.
 “I think [PBS] made a mistake, and I think ‘Arthur’ should come back and I know I’m not alone in thinking they made a mistake.
 I don’t know if it was a ratings issue or if it felt like it needed to be retired.
 To me, it felt evergreen, like it was never going to end, but it did end.
 We finished the last episode, season 25, two years ago.”

-The children’s show features Arthur, an animated aardvark, and the lessons he learns about kindness, empathy and inclusion from friends and family while growing up in the fictional Elwood City.Kansas doctors discuss Long COVID, RECOVERY study
+The children’s show features Arthur, an animated aardvark, and the lessons he learns about kindness, empathy and inclusion from friends and family while growing up in the fictional Elwood City.PBS Kids show ‘Arthur’ ending after 25 years

 “Arthur” debuted in 1996 making it the longest-running animated children’s TV series in U.S. history.
 It has won four Daytime Emmys for Outstanding Children’s Animated Program as well as a Peabody Award.